 After you grant the rights for one bond, you go back to the list of your bonds, choose another bond, and repeat.
 There’s no way to grant rights to multiple bonds in one pass.
 The list doesn’t show you which bonds you have already granted rights and which bonds you haven’t.
 You’ll have to remember your progress and pick the next bond.

-After the primary owner grants View or Transact rights to you as the second owner, you still don’t see those bonds in the same view as the bonds of which you’re the primary owner.
+After the primary owner grants View or Transact rights to you as the second owner or beneficiary, you still don’t see those bonds in the same view as the bonds of which you’re the primary owner.
 To see the bonds on which you’ve been granted rights, go to ManageDirect, and then find the links under “Manage My Shared Securities” on the right.
 The “Access securities” link gives you a list of the bonds you were granted rights to see.
 If you’d like to redeem a bond, use the “Redeem a security” link.

-Another quirk in TreasuryDirect is that the primary owner can revoke the rights or remove the second owner altogether at any time.
+Another quirk in TreasuryDirect is that the primary owner can revoke the rights or remove the second owner or beneficiary altogether at any time.
 It’s something to be aware of if your relationship with the other owner changes.

 Say No To Management Fees